volodymyrhudyma/blog/content/blog/2020-06-07-the-best-tools-for-react-development.md

   the right ones is crucial for the project's success...
 date: 2020-06-07T11:12:07.554Z
 ---
-After you decided to proceed with React, there is a number of useful libraries that will help you to speed up the development process.
+After you decided to proceed with React, there is many libraries that will help you to speed up the development process.

 Choosing the right ones is crucial for the project's success.